Links on SoundGuys may earn us a commission. Learn more.

 Alongside the Elite 7 Pro, Jabra released the Elite 7 Active for athletes.
 At the same time, Jabra continues to offer the Jabra Elite 85t as its flagship true wireless earbud.

 The Elite 7 Active is slightly cheaper than the Elite 7 Pro and features Jabra ShakeGrip for a more secure fit.
-The earbuds don’t have the MultiSensor Voice technology though, so call quality won’t be as clear.
+The earbuds don’t have the MultiSensor Voice technology though, so call quality isn’t as clear.
+Interestingly, the Elite 7 Pro and Elite 7 Active share the same IP57 rating.
 If you want a cheaper model with a similar design, look into the Jabra Elite 3 which boosts bass more than the Elite 7 Pro, but has a similar midrange and treble frequency response.

 The Elite 85t has larger 12mm drivers, Bluetooth multipoint, and the strongest ANC of the bunch.
 However, it has shorter battery life than the Elite 7 Pro, Bluetooth 5.1 instead of 5.2, and only IPX4 durability.
 Still, if you want very good active noise cancelling without straying from the Jabra brand, consider the Elite 85t.